ecabigting/DevNodeCheatSheets/README.md

         > EJS is a simple templating language that lets us generate HTML with plain JavaScript in simple straightforward scriplet tags i.e. <%= … %>.
-3. Using MongoDB can be found [MongoDB](/MongoDB.md)
+3. Using MongoDB can be found here [MongoDB](/MongoDB.md)
-4. A compiled list of simple CRUD functions can be found here: [C.R.U.D](/crud.md)
+4. A compiled list of simple CRUD functions can be found here [C.R.U.D](/crud.md)
+5. Basic directory and loading MVC with NodeJS, ExpressJS, MongoDB, and EJS can be found here [MVC](/mvc.md)